pothitos/naxos/manual/README.md

 A pair of variables $(x,x')$ is _consistent_, if for each value $v$ in the domain of $x$, there is a value $v'$ in the domain of $x'$ such that every constraint that connects the two variables is satisfied.
 When every pair of variables is consistent, then we say that the constraint network is _arc-consistent_.
 Arc-consistency does not necessarily mean that we have a solution—but if the constraint network is not arc-consistent, we are sure that there is no solution.
 Therefore, we have to combine arc-consistency with a search method.
 Besides, arc-consistency reduces the search space that a search method—such as depth first search (DFS) or limited discrepancy search (LDS) etc.—has to explore.

 It is known that in most problems arc-consistency does not suffice to find a solution (see also Fig.~\ref{3-graphs}).
 After a specific point, we should begin searching, by repeating the assignment of values to variables and by checking every time—e.g. after every assignment—if the constraint network is arc-consistent, according to the _maintaining arc-consistency_ (MAC) methodology.
-If an assignment causes an inconsistency, then it should be canceled and another value should be chosen.
+If an assignment causes an inconsistency, then it should be canceled, and another value should be chosen.

 In order to facilitate or, better, to guide search, a _goals mechanism_ has been implemented in the solver.
-The application developer that uses the solver can declare their own goals or they can use the built-in ones.
-A goal often makes an assignment to a constrained variable or it removes a value from the domain.
-If search reaches a dead-end, the solver automatically cancels the goals that guided to it and the constraint network with its variables is restored back to the state before those goals were executed.
+The application developer that uses the solver can declare their own goals, or they can use the built-in ones.
+A goal often makes an assignment to a constrained variable, or it removes a value from the domain.
+If search reaches a dead-end, the solver automatically cancels the goals that guided to it, and the constraint network with its variables is restored back to the state before those goals were executed.

 Generally speaking, a goal can assign or remove values to one or more variables, or it can be used to choose a variable in order to be successively assigned a value.
 In this way it defines the search method.
 While a goal terminates, it can optionally generate another goal; this possibility provides recursion characteristics to the goals mechanism.
 Last but not least, there are also the AND and OR _meta-goals_.
 They are called "meta-goals" because each of them is used to manipulate two _other_ goals, namely _subgoals_.
 An AND-goal succeeds if its two subgoals succeed both, while an OR-goal succeeds if one or more of its subgoals succeed.

 It is worth to mention that the OR-goals are also known as _choice points_.
 Indeed, they are points where we have two alternatives, that is points where the search tree branches off.
-During the execution of an OR-goal, its first subgoal is chosen and if it finally fails, the solver cancels all the chain modifications that were made on the domains of the variables (after the first subgoal execution); the second subgoal is then tried.
+During the execution of an OR-goal, its first subgoal is chosen, and if it finally fails, the solver cancels all the chain modifications that were made on the domains of the variables (after the first subgoal execution); the second subgoal is then tried.
 If the second subgoal also fails, then the whole OR-goal fails.

 ## Object-Oriented Modelling